-Step 2: Prepare the meat mixture and use a cookie scoop to scoop out the meat mixture into even-sized meatballs.
+1: Prepare the meat mixture and use a cookie scoop to scoop out the meat mixture into even-sized meatballs (1).
 You can choose a size of the cookie scoop according to the meatball size you prefer.

-Step 3.
-Lay out the meatballs in a baking pan, side by side, and bake until just done.
+2: Lay out the meatballs in a baking pan, side by side, but leave some space in between each meatball (2).

-Step 5.
-Once the meatballs are at room temperature, place the cutting board with meatballs in the freezer for 1-2 hours.
+5: Once the meatballs are at room temperature, place the cutting board with meatballs in the freezer for about 2 hours.
+SET A TIMER!

-Step 6.
-Once the meatballs are just frozen, divide them among the freezer bags, close them tight, label and place back in the freezer.
+6: Once the meatballs are frozen, divide them among the freezer bags, close them tight, label and place back in the freezer.
 Freeze for 2-3 months.

-**You can freeze meatballs with sauce or without.
-I do not recommending freezing meatballs with cream sauce.
+PRO TIP: You can freeze meatballs with sauce or without.
+I do NOT recommend freezing meatballs with cream sauce.
 Many dairy products tends to separate when frozen so if you want to freeze meatballs in sauce, use tomato based or non-cream sauces.

-PRO TIP 2: Note that flour thickened sauces, like gravy, doesn’t freeze well either.
-It is recommended to use tapioca starch when making thickened sauced for freezing but I have not tried it.
+PRO TIP 2: Note that flour thickened sauces, like gravy, DO NOT freeze well either.
+It is recommended to use tapioca starch when making thickened sauced/gravy for freezing.

-To THAW meatballs, pull the bag with meatballs out of the freezer and place in the refrigerator to defrost.
+To THAW meatballs, pull the bag with meatballs out of the freezer and place in the refrigerator.
 This can take a few hours or overnight, depending on size of meatballs and how many are in the bag.

 You can prepare sauce and cook the meatballs in the sauce for a few minutes before serving.